How To Make Apple Jelly

-Remember, with fruit jelly it’s the juice you are after, so don’t panic at the quantity of apples – the recipe below will make 5-6 half pound jars or 2-3 1lb jars – once you’ve tasted the end product, you’ll be wanting to make more and that’s a promise.
+Remember, with fruit jelly it’s the juice you are after, so don’t panic at the number of apples – the recipe below will make 5-6 half-pound jars or 2-3 1lb jars – once you’ve tasted the end product, you’ll be wanting to make more and that’s a promise.
 There are some links at the end if you need a muslin bag or jam jars – and you can get more info on fruit steamers here.

 If you want to add herbs you’ll need a medium bunch ties with string, about what would fit ‘un-chopped’ into 3/4 of a cup is about right.

 - Muslin or muslin bag to strain the fruit – or a fruit steamer